 Pursuant to regulatory requirements, P&HCC provides current information on graduation rates.
-Information can be obtained on-line at: http://www.vccs.edu/about/where-we-are/impact/vccs-cohort-graduation-and-transfer-rates.
+Information can be obtained on-line at: GRS05: Public Two-year Graduation Rates (schev.edu).
 Printed copies are available on request from the Admissions and Records Office.

 Inclement Weather Policy